Answer to Question #7283 Submitted to "Ask the Experts"

 The following question was answered by an expert in the appropriate field:

 I'm a geologist and author, currently writing a book in which I need to convert an old measure of radioactivity to some measure that modern readers can understand.
 The background is that, in 1926, an analysis of the radioactivity of Radium Hot Springs, British Columbia, was published (Elworthy, RT, "Hot Springs in Western Canada - Their Radioactivity and Chemical Properties," in Canada Mines Branch Report 669, pp. 1-33).
 Radium was indeed found to be dissolved in the water: 96 units per litre, where one unit was 10-12 grams of, presumably, radium.
 The gases emitted from the water were apparently quite radioactive as hot springs go.
 Elworthy measured up to 45,750 "units per litre," presumably of gas at STP, but I'm not sure.
 The report stated that Radium Hot Springs were the most radioactive springs known in North America at that time.
 It still may be true today but, incredibly, no more up-to-date measurements have been taken.
 My question concerns that figure of "45,750 units per litre."
-Can it be converted to more common activity units, such as curies?
-What dose, in rads or some other common unit, would result from exposure to this concentration?
+Can it be converted to more common activity units, such as becquerels?
+What dose, in some common unit such as gray, would result from exposure to this concentration?

 As you are well aware, it is often difficult to interpret technical results from years past when terminology has changed and authors are no longer available.
 To the extent that I am able, I will attempt to provide an answer to your questions.